Meghana06/myfirstprg/README.md

 # myfirstprg
-hy this is my experiment over github.
+hy this is my  first experiment over github.